ge0rgeth0mas/HOUSE-PRICE-PREDICTOR/README.md

 4. **Security**: SQL databases offer advanced security features, such as user authentication and access control, to protect sensitive data.
 5. **Collaboration**: By storing data in a centralized SQL database, multiple users can access and query the same dataset concurrently.

 A script that loads the queried data into a Pandas dataframe using SQLAlchemy has also been created.
-This script is used for the remaining prcoesses, when the data is required.
+This script is used for the remaining processes, when the data is required.

 ---

 ### **Data Analysis**
 Exploratory Data Analysis(EDA) was conducted on the data to gather insights from the data.
-Viuslaizations were created using matplotlib and seaborn to get a deeper understanding of the data.
-This aided in identifying outliers, understanding correlations, exploring fetaure engineering possibilities, and in indentifying features that might be better dropped due to being redundant or providing little to know value.
+Visualizations were created using matplotlib and seaborn to get a deeper understanding of the data.
+This aided in identifying outliers, understanding correlations, exploring feature engineering possibilities, and in identifying features that might be better dropped due to being redundant or providing little to know value.

 ---

 ### **Modeling**
 #### **Preprocessing**
-The insights gathere from EDA enabled us to perform an initial feature selection and feature engineering.
+The insights gathered from EDA enabled us to perform an initial feature selection and feature engineering.
 The data was then split into a **training set** and **test set**.
 Examples of feature engineering done are:
 1. The natural log of the landsize was observed to show a higher correlation with price and was used to replace the landsize feature.
 2. The categorical features were encoded with One-Hot Encoding and Target encoding.
 Target encoding proved to be the better option and was therefore employed in the final model.